Kariakoo: Economy

 Kariakoo hosts an extensive market which is a major contribution to Dar es Salaam's economy.
 The market is located on 67 Swahili Street.
 Kariakoo also hosts the Tanzania Postal Bank on Msimbazi Street.
 Kariakoo is served by the Kamata Train Station located on Msimbazi Street just outside of the ward.Kariakoo has good transport links due to the Dar es Salaam bus rapid transit service offered just outside of the ward.

-The Kariakoo Market
+Kariakoo market

 It is the busiest and the biggest market that contributes substantially to Dar es Salaam's food provision as well as a small-scale economy.
 Until recently Kariakoo was also one of the main dala dala "stations" in Dar es Salaam, although this has now been moved to south east of Mawasiliano as the Mawasiliano bus terminal.

-Seeing how well the business is going.
-The Kariakoo Market Corp are soon set to open another new market at Mbezi Beach area at the cost of Sh500m.
+After a fire caused damage to the market in July 2021, Tanzania's president Samia Suluhu Hassan inaugurated the newly constructed six-storey complex in February 2026.
+Modern security and fire safety systems, as well as underground parking and a rooftop food court, are all part of the $10 million renovation.
+President Suluhu stated: "We must ensure that all products sold in this market meet international standards, as before.
+The products sold in this market will not only be used by Tanzanians, but also by foreigners from neighbouring countries.
+I urge the Tanzania Bureau of Standards to ensure that the products sold here meet international standards so that the market can be recognised internationally.”